johnjago/awesome-uncopyright/README.md

   - [Serendipity Journal](https://dugmugg.wordpress.com/uncopyright/) - Sharing in community, we can achieve far more than we ever could on our own.
   - [Srini Blog](http://sriniblog.com/uncopyright/) - SAP PI, Java and web programming.
   - [Steve Pavlina](http://www.stevepavlina.com/uncopyright-notice/) - Studying what it means to grow and how we can deliberately invite, process, and integrate new growth experiences.
-  - [Unwrap Your Mind](http://www.unwrapyourmind.com/about/uncopyright/) - Combining the best ideas, concepts and techniques of personal development, mind development, new science, psychology and spirituality to bring you the best tools for your own unique personal development.
+  - [Unwrap Your Mind](http://www.unwrapyourmind.com/about/uncopyright/) - Combining the best ideas, concepts and techniques of personal development, mind development, new science, psychology and spirituality.
   - [zen habits](https://zenhabits.net/uncopyright/) - Finding simplicity and mindfulness in the daily chaos of our lives.

 ## Images
+  - [CopyrightFreePhotos.com](http://www.copyrightfreephotos.com/) - Free photos for your website, blog, magazine or anywhere.
   - [Pixabay](https://pixabay.com/en/service/terms/#usage) - Free images and videos you can use anywhere.
   - [Suprada Urval Photography](http://www.suprada.com/photoblog/archives/2573) - A means of sharing my photos.
   - [Unsplash](https://unsplash.com/license) - Free (do whatever you want) high-resolution photos.